 |2022||$1.08 Million||$2.70 Million|

-However, be aware that the Section 179 deduction cannot exceed the taxable income from all your business activities this year.
-This could limit your deduction for 2022.
+Be aware that the Section 179 deduction cannot exceed the taxable income from all your business activities this year.
+This rule could limit your deduction for 2023.

 - Regular depreciation: If any remaining acquisition cost remains, the balance may be deducted over time under the Modified Accelerated Cost Recovery System (MACRS).